vunderscorei/tunic/README.md

 - Clone the repository with `git clone https://github.com/vunderscorei/tunic.git`
 - Navigate to the project directory and run `pip install -r requirements.txt` to download the project dependencies.
 - Run `python scripts/build.py` (or `python scripts\build.py` on Windows) to compile the project using pyinstaller.
 - The compiled executable will be in the `dist` directory.
-On Windows, this will be a folder called `TUNIC`, on macOS, a single file called `TUNIC.app`, and on Linux, a single file called `TUNIC`.
+On Windows and Linux, this will be a folder called `TUNIC`, and on macOS, a single file called `TUNIC.app`.

 ---